pantheon-systems/documentation/source/content/guides/decoupled/overview/05-manage-settings.md

 ## Build Hooks

-Build Hooks allow you to trigger a build automatically when you update the content in your content management system (CMS).
+Build Hooks allow you to trigger a build automatically when you update the content in your CMS.
 You can use Build Hooks for your Front-End site if your CMS is hosted on Pantheon or hosted elsewhere.

-Your Pantheon Front-End site will rebuild and include your new content when a Build Hook is triggered.
+Your Pantheon Front-End Site will rebuild and include your new content when a Build Hook is triggered.
 Each Build Hook you generate has a unique URL.

 You can create and manage Build Hooks in the Pantheon Dashboard.
-You must [configure your backend](/guides/decoupled/overview/build-hooks#use-build-hooks-with-a-backend-starter-kit) to use the Build Hooks you create in the Pantheon dashboard.
+You must [configure your Drupal backend](/guides/decoupled/drupal-backend-starters/build-hooks) or [WordPress backend](/guides/decoupled/wp-backend-starters/build-hooks) to use the Build Hooks you create in the Pantheon dashboard.

 ### Add a Build Hook